 all men were born free and equal and possessed natural rights that resided in the individual, not the government.
 They believed that each man should have freedom limited only by regard for the freedom of others.
 They believed the law should equally protect the poor and the wealthy.
 (History of the Levellers)

 While Cromwell suppressed the Levellers, they resorted to mutiny (Banbury Mutiny) in putting forth their demands.
-Three of their leaders, Cornet James Thompson, Corporal Perkins and John Church, were executed by firing squad May 17, 1649, but the idea of natural rights prevailed and was taken up by the men of the Enlightenment, Voltaire, Rousseau, Thomas Paine, Diderot, John Locke, and Adam Smith, for example.
+Three of their leaders, Cornet James Thompson, Corporal Perkins and John Church, were executed by firing squad on May 17, 1649.
+Still, the idea of natural rights prevailed and was taken up by the Enlightenment, Voltaire, Rousseau, Thomas Paine, Diderot, John Locke, and Adam Smith, for example.